 5. Why didn’t formation of a government settle the worry?

-Five Star and the League enter their coalition government with plans that pose a challenge to EU fiscal rules.
-Those include a guaranteed "citizen’s income" for the poor and scrapping pension reform that raised the retirement age.
-Paolo Savona, the euroskeptic economist whose appointment as finance minister was vetoed by Mattarella, is in the cabinet after all, responsible for European affairs.
+The coalition government of Five Star and the League has plans that pose a challenge to EU fiscal rules.
+They include a guaranteed "citizen’s income" for the poor and scrapping pension reform that raised the retirement age.
+Paolo Savona, the economist whose appointment as finance minister was vetoed by Mattarella, is in the cabinet after all, responsible for European affairs.
 Two more euroskeptics have been appointed to key posts in the nation’s parliament.
-Polls showed the party formerly known as Northern League, once known for deriding residents of the country’s south as beggars, thieves and good-for-nothing rednecks, gained the most support from the months of bargaining, closing in on Five Star, the web-based anti-establishment movement founded in 2009 that won the biggest share of the vote in the March election.
-The new prime minister, Giuseppe Conte, said on June 5 that an exit from the euro is not part of the government program, and in late June he managed to negotiate a package of measures at his first EU summit to stem the flow of migrants.
+Polls showed the party formerly known as Northern League, once known for deriding residents of the country’s south as beggars, thieves and good-for-nothing rednecks, is now ahead of Five Star, the web-based anti-establishment movement founded in 2009 that won the biggest share of the vote in the March election.
+The new prime minister, Giuseppe Conte, did say on June 5 that an exit from the euro is not part of the government program, and in late June he managed to negotiate a package of measures at his first EU summit to stem the flow of migrants.

 6. Why the comparisons with Greece?